rqthomas/reproducibility-demo/README.md

 -   Is there a clear step for downloading data that works?
 -   Are custom function in an R subdirectory?
 -   Is there extra code that isn't used in the analysis
--   Is there a ton of commented out code in the analysis script that others will be looking at?
+-   Is there a ton of commented-out code in the analysis script that others will be looking at?
+That should be cleaned up!
 -   Does the Readme list the authors and manuscript title?
+Does it have a license?
+(GNU General Public License v2.0 is one that may be appropriate, see: https://www.cmu.edu/cttec/forms/opensourcelicensegridv1.pdf)
 -   Is there repeated code that should be in functions?
--   Are single use function in R subdirectory that would be better in the main analysis script for improving read ability?
+-   Are there single-use functions in R subdirectory that would be better in the main analysis script for improving read ability?

-5. If you find any issues that you can fix, fix them in the code
+5. If you find any issues that you can fix, fix them in the code!

 6. Commit and Push the updates to your fork.
 If you are using a Docker container you will need to set up your GitHub credentials on the container following: <https://github.com/frec-3044/git-rmd-intro-template/blob/main/assignment/instructions.md>